Riizu/the_pivot/README.md

 To set up a local copy of this project, perform the following:

-  1. Clone the repository: `git clone https://github.com/kristindiannefoss/little_shop.git`
+  1. Clone the repository: `git clone https://github.com/Riizu/the_pivot.git`
   2. `cd` into the project's directory
   3. Run `bundle install`
-  4. Run `rake db:create db:migrate db:seed` to set up the postgres database and seed it with users, items, and categories.
+  4. Run `rake db:create db:migrate db:seed` to set up the postgres database and seed it with users, planets, spaces, and climates orders, and categories.
     - If you would like to create your own users, artist, items, and categories do not run `db:seed`
     - The seed file does not include any setup for admins, so those must be created manually by running `rails c` and adding a user to the database with role = 2
   5. Run the application in the dev environment by running `rails s`